The Parish Pastoral Council meets regularly and as needed.

 What is the Parish Pastoral Council?
 The Parish Pastoral Council serves as a way for the Church to gather several perspectives from members of the community about topics regarding the Parish.
 In this case, the Parish Pastoral Council is administering a community event with the purpose of defining an all-encompassing vision for our future as well as creating a unifying mission statement for our Church.
 This can only be done by garnering thoughts from as many members of the Parish as possible via a Parish Assembly.

-The Parish Assembly will discuss the future of our Parish, what parishioners would like to see more of, how we can grow and be forward looking with such important questions as:
+The parishioners who came to the Parish Assembly discussed the future of our Parish, what parishioners would like to see more of, and how we can grow and be forward looking with such important questions as:

 If Jesus were here today, what words would he give us to direct our future?